stgeorgi/wvdquickstart/devops.md

                   azurePowerShellVersion: LatestVersion
                 enabled: true
 ```
-This pipeline job is used to, by default, deploy two remote applications: Microsoft Teams and Notepad++.
+This pipeline job is used to, by default, deploy two remote applications specified in the <a href="https://github.com/stgeorgi/wvdquickstart/tree/master/QS-WVD/static/templates/pipelineInput/wvdapplication.parameters.template.json" target="_blank">wvdapplication ARM template</a>: Microsoft Teams and Notepad++.
 These remote applications will appear in the workspace.